Adam Weisman VolunteerAdam Weisman currently works for Analysis Group LLC., a Boston-based economic consulting firm, primarily focusing on an…

 Undergraduate: Cornell University

-Bryan Solar currently works with the Brookeside Group, where he is focused on sales effectiveness and corporate-client development programs.
-In addition to his functions on external consulting projects, Bryan is involved in marketing and business development for Brookeside, which has been named one of the fastest growing private companies the past three years.
+Bryan Solar is currently an MBA student at the Stanford Graduate School of Business, where he is concentrating in the growth of small business ventures and the scaling social enterprises.
+Prior to attending the Stanford GSB, Bryan worked at Main Street Partners where he served as Co-Founder.
+Before joining Main Street Partners, Bryan worked at the Brookeside Group, a strategic consulting firm where he is focused on revenue growth and customer development programs.
+In addition to his functions on external consulting projects, Bryan led US business development efforts for Brookeside, which was thrice named one of the fastest growing private companies.
 Prior to joining Brookeside, Bryan co-founded Lazy Mule Laundry which doubled in revenue every quarter for two years, prior to its sale in 2008.
-Bryan’s experience also includes work for Shell Limited’s Competitive Intelligence group in Beijing and the US Commercial Service in Madrid.
 Bryan holds a BA from Colby College, where he concentrated on International Economic Development and Mandarin Chinese.

 Jon Scherr VolunteerJon is the Founding Director of Operations of Blueprint Schools Network, a Massachusetts-registered nonprofit organizat…